 Fronting the sizeable open plaza is the stone-built parish church of San Pedro, marked by its intricately carved Plateresque side altars.
 Constructed in 1560, it has an impressive dome, and the cool, serene interior, awash with gold leaf, is home to many superb examples of Cuzqueña school artwork.
 Behind the altar, there’s a wealth of silver and gold, the woodwork dripping with seashells, fruits, and angels.

 In front of this church, you’ll often see local shamanic fortune-tellers.
 Across the plaza from here is the amazing-looking Casa Zavala (House of the Inquisition), with its thatched roof and fantastically carved double doors, which is also known as el carcel (“the Prison”).
-Juli’s numerous other churches display superb examples of Indian influence, mainly the vast brick and adobe Iglesia San Juan (Mon-Sat 9 am–5 pm), with its mestizo stonework on some of the doors and windows.
+Juli’s numerous other churches display superb examples of Indian influence, mainly the vast brick and adobe Iglesia San Juan (Mon-Sat 9 am–5 pm), with its mestizo stonework on some doors and windows.

-Twenty kilometers on lies the historic town of POMATA, with its pink granite church of Santiago Apóstol, built-in 1763 in a prominent location overlooking the lake; outside the church is a circular stone construction known as La Glorieta.
+Twenty kilometers on lies the historic town of POMATA, with its pink granite church of Santiago Apóstol, built in 1763 in a prominent location overlooking the lake; outside the church is a circular stone construction known as La Glorieta.
 Crumbling today, it’s still the site where local authorities meet for ceremonial purposes.

 Pomata’s name is derived from the Aymara word for “puma,” You’ll see the puma symbol all over the fountain in the Plaza de Armas and outside the church.
 If you happen to be around the area in October, try to get to Pomata for the Fiesta de la Virgen de Rosaria on the first Sunday of the month, a splendid celebration with processions, music, and folk dancing, as well as the usual drinking and feasting.